Albert James Hannan: History

-He was born in Port Pirie, the eldest son of Francis Augustine "Frank" Hannan (1850 – 5 January 1931) and Mary Ellen Hannan (ca.1855 – 24 June 1934), and studied at the local school, then Sacred Heart College, Semaphore, followed by Adelaide University.
+He was born in Port Pirie, the eldest son of Francis Augustine "Frank" Hannan (1850 – 5 January 1931) and Mary Ellen Hannan (ca.1855 – 24 June 1934), and studied at the local school, then Sacred Heart College, Semaphore, followed by the University of Adelaide.
 After a brilliant scholastic career, winning the David Murray Scholarship in 1909 and 1912 and the Stow Prize in 1910 and 1912, he was awarded the LL.B. in 1912 and M.A. in 1914.
 Hannan joined the Education Department, and was admitted to the Bar in 1913, he became a permanent member of the Government service as Assistant then Parliamentary Draftsman before being appointed Assistant Crown Solicitor.
-He became Crown Solicitor in April 1927, and was lecturer in the theory of law and legislature, Roman law and jurisprudence at Adelaide University.
+He became Crown Solicitor in April 1927, and was lecturer in the theory of law and legislature, Roman law and jurisprudence at the University of Adelaide.
 He was a keen sportsman, excelling in tennis and lacrosse.

 He represented the SA and WA Governments at the bank nationalisation appeal before the Privy Council in London in 1949.

 He was a vehement critic of Common Cause, accusing the organisation of being either a Communist front or susceptible to takeover by Communists.
 He created a controversy when he publicly accused the (Labor) Commonwealth Government of tapping his telephone and interfering with his mail.

 He retired at age 65 and was succeeded by R. R. Chamberlain Q.C.